Ritik939/-PASSWORD-GENERATOR/README.md

 * Exciting Milestone: I Built a Python Password Generator during my CodSoft Internship!

-I am thrilled to share a project I recently completed during my internship at CodSoft feature-rich Password Generator built using Python and cutomtkinter , pyperclip python librarie.
+I am thrilled to share a project I recently completed during my internship at CodSoft feature-rich Password Generator built using Python and tkinter.
 This project not only helped me deepen my programming skills but also gave me hands-on experience with creating user-friendly applications.

 *Key Features:*